50 Facts that will blow your mind

 21. Charles Dickens’s novels were so popular when they first came out that illiterate people would pay someone to read them out loud.

-In the 19th century, when Dickens was writing, literacy rates were lower than they are today, particularly among the working class.
+In the 19th century, when Dickens was writing, literacy rates were lower than today's, particularly among the working class.
 Dickens’s books were serialized in newspapers and magazines, which made them more accessible to the general public, but many people still struggled with reading and comprehension.

-To address this, “readers for hire” became a common profession in the mid-19th century.
-These readers would travel to different locations, such as pubs or people’s homes, and read books out loud to groups of people who had paid to hear them.
-Dickens’s novels were particularly popular for this purpose, as they were engaging and often dealt with social issues that were relevant to the working class.
+To address this, “readers for hire” became common in the mid-19th century.
+These readers would travel to different locations, such as pubs or people’s homes, and read books aloud to groups of people who had paid to hear them.
+Dickens’s novels were prevalent for this purpose, as they were engaging and often dealt with social issues relevant to the working class.

 22. The more money couples spend on their weddings, the more likely they are to get a divorce.